enrico-dgr/Kick-Botter/README.md

 **Notice :**
 You won't have much feedback from the programs right now.
-They can run both headless (non visible) and non-headless (visible/usual browser) and should close the browser on controlled *end of activity*.
-If something occurs on front-end, you might not notice the program didn't run with a given user.
+They can run both headless (non visible) and non-headless (visible/usual browser).
-If this is the case, you must restart the app in order to operate with that user.